 When you use Chrome, you’re probably going to end up getting a few cookies on your computer.
 Some are useful and help you use a website properly or more efficiently, while others just help to annoy you with advertisements.
 In any case, you might want to get rid of them occasionally, as they take up memory space and can be used to track your Internet activity (even the supposedly “good” ones).

-How to clear cookies in Chrome
+How to clear your Chrome web browser of cookies

 Launch your Chrome web browser by double-clicking on its icon.